cmsc388z/assignments/assignment3/assignment3.md

 ./tests/integrated_tests.rs
 ```

-This command will return all files which end with `.rs` in the directory `./src` and `./tests`, and all their sub-directories.
+This command will return all files that end with `.rs` in the directory `./src` and `./tests`, and all their sub-directories.
 We will use Rust's regular expression engine, so the syntax for regular expressions may be different from what you're used to in other languages or shells.

 If you would like to run your program when implementing, you can do